Eboni Marshall Turman

 Durham, NC 27708-0968

-A native of New York, Professor Marshall Turman served as the assistant minister of the Abyssinian Baptist Church in New York City for ten years.
-She is the youngest woman to be licensed and ordained by, and the second woman to preside over the ordinances in Abyssinian’s 205-year history.
+Professor Marshall Turman served as the assistant minister of the Abyssinian Baptist Church in New York City for ten years.
+She is the youngest woman to be licensed and ordained by the church, and the second woman to preside over the ordinances in Abyssinian’s 205-year history.

-Prior to coming to Duke, Professor Marshall Turman taught theology and ethics at Hood Theological Seminary in Salisbury, N.C., and Union Theological Seminary in the City of New York, respectively.
+Prior to coming to Duke, Professor Marshall Turman taught theology and ethics at Hood Theological Seminary in Salisbury, N.C., and Union Theological Seminary in the City of New York.
 She is an ordained minister in the National Baptist Convention, USA, Inc., and is regularly called upon to preach and teach from pulpits across the nation.